ansa-sequence/ansa-sequence/README.md

 **About Me**
 - 💼 Sperasoft
-- 📈 From Russia with Love
+- 📈 From Azerbaijan with Love
 - ❤️ Love C++
 - 💬 Ask me about anything